 More Details About the Pediatric Critical Care Unit

 The PICU and our Intermediate Care Unit support programs unique to South Carolina, including MUSC’s pediatric solid organ transplant program and the pediatric burn program.
-The pediatric critical care physicians offer lifesaving therapies such as ECMO (extracorporeal membrane oxygenation), high frequency oscillatory ventilation, non-invasive respiratory support, continuous renal replacement therapy, and therapeutic plasma exchange.
+Our pediatric critical care physicians offer lifesaving therapies such as ECMO (extracorporeal membrane oxygenation), high frequency oscillatory ventilation, non-invasive respiratory support, continuous renal replacement therapy, and therapeutic plasma exchange.

 MUSC’s experienced MEDUCARE Pediatric Flight Team is available 24 hours a day to transport children to the PICU by helicopter, airplane, or ambulance from all over the state.